IceLoad Sensor

 Weight 3.3 kg

-Standards ISO 12494
+Standards and norms ISO 12494

-Included in delivery 32.15300.001000 Mast bracket
+Included in the scope of delivery 32.15300.001000 Mast mount

 Accessories (order separately) 32.05108.301500 Connection cable (purple); length = 15 m